As of 2022, Bananatag is Staffbase's Employee Email product.

 - Download a Federation Metadata XML file from your Identity Provider (IdP).

-For example, from Azure Active Directory (AD).
+For example, from Microsoft Entra ID (previously Azure AD).

 - On the Employee Email Settings page, click the Single Sign-On tile.

 If you do not see this tile, contact Staffbase Support or your Customer Success Manager for assistance.